Skip to main content

 High Androgens

-Androgens are sex hormones that include DHEA and testosterone.
-Excess androgens may result in unwanted facial hair growth, ovarian cysts, hyperglycemia or hypoglycemia and/or unstable blood sugar levels, irritability, aggression or episodes of depression and anxiety.
+But keep track of your symptoms over time.
+That’s good news because high androgens can cause unwanted facial hair growth, frontal hair loss, hyperglycemia or hypoglycemia and/or unstable blood sugar levels, irritability, aggression or episodes of depression and anxiety.

 What can you do?